MelonSmasher/WyzeFirmwareTool/README.md

 This tool downloads, unpacks, and repacks Wyze firmware files.

-At this time it does NOT make any changes to the firmware.

 ## Camera Support

 * Wyze Cam v2

 I only have a Wyze Cam v2 to mess around with.
 If you have a device you're willing to potentially brick feel free to mess around with this.

 ## Setup